 Paddles, Explained

 Paddles is a recursive in-context planning harness for local-first coding agents.
-It wraps small language models in a structured loop that lets them investigate a workspace iteratively instead of answering in one shot.
+It wraps HTTP model clients in a structured loop that lets them investigate a workspace iteratively instead of answering in one shot.

-The result: a 1.5B parameter model with bounded tools and recursive evidence gathering consistently outperforms the same model answering from memory alone.
+The result: a smaller model hosted behind a local HTTP service can use bounded tools and recursive evidence gathering instead of answering from memory alone.

 What The Harness Does

-Paddles gives a small model three things it cannot provide for itself:
+Paddles gives the selected model client three things it cannot provide for itself:

-• Structured synthesis — a separate synthesis step that produces a grounded answer from the accumulated evidence, not from the model's training data
+- Structured final rendering — a separate rendering step that produces a grounded answer from the accumulated evidence, not from the model's training data

 These are not plugins or prompt tricks.
 They are architectural commitments that change what a small model can accomplish.